 Each incoming student will fill out an application for housing.
 On this form, students should answer the questions accurately so that they may be matched up with a compatible individual for their roommate.
 If a student knows another student that they want to room with, they may indicate so on the application.
-Every effort will be made to accommodate this request, as long as both students indicate a wish to room with one another and their housing applications are submitted around the same time frame.
+Every effort will be made to accommodate this request, as long as both students indicate a wish to room with one another and their housing applications are submitted by the deadline.

 Who can live off-campus?

 To qualify for commuter status, a student must live at home with parent(s) or legal guardian(s) and within 25 miles from the university or from his/her co-op, internship, or student teaching location.